bhaptics/tact-csharp2/README.md

 2. This project is a library designed for use in C#.

+3. Download the **bHaptics Player** from the following link: [bHaptics Player](https://www.bhaptics.com/software/player/?type=pcplayer).
+   - Make sure the player is running for the library to work.

 ## Project Structure

 The project is divided into two folders: